joeycato/retroriffs/content/games/2018-12-31-bandersnatch-demo/index.md

 https://bandersnatchdemo.surge.sh/

 Please note that this was just a quick prototype I threw together.
 While basic movement of the player works, there's still quite a bit missing.
-If I ever get a chance to work on it again, perhaps the first thing I'd address is the Agent's wonky scale-based movement.

 <br/>